theNorstroem/todo-management-tool/README.md

 ## Getting Started
 We recommend 2+ years of programming experience in JavaScript / HTML / CSS and a basic knowledge of Protocol Buffers.
 Experiences in Go is also a plus.
 But don’t worry, you don’t have to be an expert.

-> Start with the first chapter: git checkout todos_api_contract
+> Start with the first chapter: git checkout c01_todos_api_contract

 ## Local Development